 How to Start a Company Blog

-Gaining traction and an audience for your blog posts takes a lot of time and strategizing.
+You’ve answered “Yes” to “Does my website need a blog?” but gaining traction and an audience for your blog posts takes a lot of time and strategizing.
 However, it can be a major boost to your business, increasing traffic to your website and potentially even getting more conversions.
 And when you consider that it costs almost nothing to update and maintain, a successful blog is a great way to simply make money.

-Establishing a blog involves a lot of thought though, and it requires continued dedication to ensure the blog doesn’t suddenly go dark and lose readers.
+Establishing a blog involves a lot of thought, though, and it requires continued dedication to ensure the blog doesn’t suddenly go dark and lose readers.
 If you’re looking to start a blog on your website, then you’re taking the first step to improving your company.

 Before you start your blog